ankushjain358/aws-cdk-dotnet-samples/README.md

     cdk deploy
     ```

+## Available CDK Stacks
-## 1. Static Site With S3 and CloudFront
+### 1. Static Site With S3 and CloudFront
 This stack creates an S3 bucket and CloudFront distribution.
 S3 bucket is privately accessed by CloudFront using Origin Access Idenity.

-- Stack location: `/static-site-s3-cloudfront/static-site-s3-cloudfront.cs`
+- Stack location: `/static-site-s3-cloudfront/StaticSiteWithS3AndCloudFrontStack.cs`
+- Primary Resources:
+    - S3 bucket
-- Primary Resources: S3 bucket, CloudFront distribution
+    - CloudFront distribution

-## Useful commands

-* `dotnet build src` compile this app
-* `cdk deploy`       deploy this stack to your default AWS account/region
-* `cdk diff`         compare deployed stack with current state
-* `cdk synth`        emits the synthesized CloudFormation template

-# References
+## References
 - [Getting Started with AWS CDK using .NET](https://coderjony.com/blogs/getting-started-with-aws-cdk-using-net)
 - [What does CDK Diff do in AWS CDK](https://bobbyhadz.com/blog/what-does-cdk-diff-do)